2018-07-12 | Dr. John Hopkins

 The CGS has been studying collapsible soils in Colorado for a number of years and has compiled case histories in Colorado on sites studied by the CGS, cited in published references, or supplied by other government agencies and private consulting firms.
 The data have been analyzed with respect to local geology, geomorphology (landforms), soil formation, and climate.

-The CGS published both a regional susceptibility map and state-wide report on susceptibility of collapsible soils in Colorado in 2002.
+ON-006-04 Collapsible Soils of Colorado — The CGS published both a regional susceptibility map and state-wide report on susceptibility of collapsible soils in Colorado in 2002.

 This map identifies locations that may be susceptible to collapsible soils and subsidence related to dissolution of evaporite minerals.
 Meant as a guide for landowners, planners, municipal and county land-use regulators, and the geotechnical and civil engineering community, the map is a tool for formulating appropriate and proper types of investigation in the Roaring Fork River Corridor.
 1 color plate (1:50,000).